 Translating to The Golden Pavilion, Kinkaku-Ji Temple is as breathtaking as you can imagine.
 Its golden reflection shimmers across the surface of the rippling pond set before it, creating a sight you’ll never forget.

 Not even the throngs of excited tourists will be able to distract you from this majestic splendor.
 Unveiled in 1955 after the 14th-century original was torched down, Kinkaku-Ji Temple is open daily from 9 in the morning to 5 pm.

-Admission to the Temple is set at ¥400, and you can get there via buses 205 or 101 from Kyoto Station.
+Admission to the Temple is set at ¥400, and you can get there via buses 205 or 101 from the station.
 Alternatively, you can simply hop on a motorcycle as me and shoot right up to The Golden Pavilion.

 Also referred to as The Silver Pavilion, Ginkaku-Ji Temple was the next item on my itinerary for the day.
 I was, as you will also be, surprised to discover that there isn’t a single ounce of silver on this temple.

 Built back in the 1480s for the local shogun, plans were made to coat Ginkaku-Ji Temple in silver leaf.
 However, the shogun (according to common folklore) ran out of money before this part of the project was complete.
 After his death, this pavilion was turned into the current Zen temple it has grown into.